 Sales contests are an essential part of any sales manager's toolkit due to their ability to drive fun, cohesion, and performance increases on desired targets.
 In fact, managers have been running sales contests in some form or another since about as far back as sales teams have been around.
 However, running effective sales competitions and coming up with new ways to drive results is not as easy as simply turning on a a standard winner-takes-all competition.

 Salespeople are competitive by nature, so it’s no wonder that contests are an effective way to motivate them to improve their performance.
-However, not all sales contests are created equal, and running the same standard ones time and again is frustrating and demotivating for many salespeople.
+However, not all sales contests are created equal, and running the same competition over and over again is frustrating and demotivating for many salespeople.